Project-SILPA/sdk-soundex/docs/INTRODUCTION.md

 Soundex was developed by Robert C. Russell and Margaret K. Odell.
 However, the algorithm developed was designed only for English.
 Swathanthra Malayalam Computing developed Soundex for Indic languages.
 Using this module, texts can be compared for similarity in pronunciation even if they belong to different Indic languages.

-This module is a Java implementation of Soundex module developed by SMC and is a part of SILPA Android SDK.
+This module is a Java implementation of Soundex module - [SILPA](http://silpa.org.in/) and is a part of SILPA Android SDK.

 ### Note :
 1. This module is still under development and is part of SILPA Android SDK
-2. This module belongs to SILPA project - SMC.
+2. This module belongs to SILPA project.
 Please check http://silpa.org.in/Soundex

 ### Important Links